-Sir Graham Brady has been the MP for Altrincham and Sale West since 1997 and the Chairman of the 1922 Committee of backbench Conservative MPs since 2010.
+Sir Graham Brady has been the MP for Altrincham and Sale West since 1997 and is the former Chairman of the 1922 Committee of backbench Conservative MPs from 2010 till 2019.
 He became a Deputy Chairman of the Centre for Policy Studies in 2016 and was made a Freeman of Altrincham in the same year.
 Graham was given a knighthood in 2018 for political and public service.

 Lord Bamford is the Chairman of JCB, one of Britain’s most successful family-owned businesses.
 He has run the firm since 1975, during which time it has grown from a single factory to become the world’s third largest manufacturer of construction equipment.